-An employee holding a Temporary Class Certificate of Registration upon presenting proof of current General Class Certificate of Registration by the College of Nurses of Ontario shall be given the salary of the registered staff nurse as provided in this Article retroactive to the date of sitting the certification examination or the date of last hire, whichever is later.
+An employee holding a Temporary Class Certificate of Registration upon presenting proof of receiving her General Class Certificate of Registration by the College of Nurses of Ontario, shall be paid the salary of Registered Nurse.
+The salary change shall be retroactive to the date of sitting for the certification examination in which she was successful or the date of last hire, whichever is later.